8 Ways to Improve Customer Centric Selling in 2025

 Engage with customers on their preferred channels

 You need to interact with customers at the right time, on their preferred communication channel(s).
-You need to have the right message prepared for when they’re ready to talk to you.
-And be able to react to their changing needs and behaviours.
+You need to have the right message prepared for when they’re ready to talk to you, and be able to react to their changing needs and behaviors.

 Omnichannel selling can be useful here.
 This is when you deliver a seamless experience across multiple channels, online and offline.
 Email, social media, phone calls and the in-store experience all come into play, as do many other platforms.